 There should be messages asking you to change your login credentials every three months.

 The devices are checked for malware each time they are attached.
 This will help you to have a tight grip on hackers.

 10. Train Your Employees In Cybersecurity

 As a freelance website owner, you might not have a good bunch of staff under you, and you might feel this point irrelevant.
-However small your team is, even if it is a single person, make them aware of the threat of cybersecurity.
+However small your team is, even if it is a single person, make them aware of the threat of cybersecurity and zero trust.

 They must be aware of every little security practice and know what steps to take if they encounter a cyberattack.
 Make them change their password at least within three months.